matteopuc/swiftui-navigation-stack/README.md

 - we can't turn off the transition animations;
 - we can't customise the transition animations;
-- we can't pop either to root (i.e. the first app view), or to a specific view;
+- we can't navigate back either to root (i.e. the first app view), or to a specific view;
 - we can't push programmatically without using a view;

 `NavigationStackView` is a view that mimics all the behaviours belonging to the standard `NavigationView`, but it adds the features listed here above.
 You have to wrap your view hierarchy inside a `NavigationStackView`: